 There is no simple (undo) procedure.
 Click on the Instructional Goals folder, place checkmarks next to instructional goals you wish to delete and click the Delete button.
 Another alternative is to delete the entire course.
 This may be appropriate if not much data has been populated within the course.

-ADVISOR can be easily configured to hide any data or analysis not required by the Training Division.
-To modify the settings, click on the Analysis Required tab for the Training Division under the Training Divisions folder, place checkmark next to the Lessons field and click Submit.
+ADVISOR can be easily configured to hide any data or analysis not required by the Client.
+To modify the settings, click on the Analysis Required tab for the Client under the Clients folder, place checkmark next to the Lessons field and click Save.

 This is also true for other data functions within ADVISOR including Feasibility Analysis, Development Costs, Hardware Costs, Administrative Costs, Management Costs, Trainees Costs, Instructor Costs, Facilities Costs, Transmission Costs, Support Costs, etc.

 The simplest way is to create a Development Cost Templates with zero values and import, whenever you have a need to zero the Development Costs.
 The concept can also be applied to other Templates as well.